-OFFICE OF THE GOVERNOR — News Release — Gov. Ige announces 98% of $863M from Coronavirus Relief Fund has been designated to public health, economic and community programsPosted on Sep 30, 2020 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Gov. Ige announces 98% of $863M from Coronavirus Relief Fund has been designated to public health, economic and community programsPosted on Sep 30, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige announced today that 98% of the $863 million of the federal Coronavirus Relief Fund (CRF) received by the state in April has been set aside to assist with COVID-19 response and recovery efforts.